anthonypearo/CSPB3308-Project-BeWell/Tests/UserAcceptanceTesting.md

     - Fail
 - Notes
     - Need to pass the user submission to the page.
-    - Need to come up with redirect message when querry is blank.
+    - Need to come up with redirect message when query is blank.
 - Post-conditions
     - Flight number is temporarily stored for if user decides to be redirected to report so that information is automatically filled in the form.